microsoft/pxt/docs/writing-docs/snippets.md

 ### ignore #ignore

-Append `-ignore` to any of the above to ignore a snippet in automated testing:
+Append `-ignore` to any of the above snippet types to bypass automated testing for the code in the snippet.
+This let's you use a snippet for descriptive purposes but have it excluded from any validation checks.

     ```typescript-ignore
     // You can include illegal TS in here, e.g. to showcase concepts/psuedocode